damiha/Tiny-Chess-Engine/Readme.md

 # Minimax Chess Engine

-## a minimalilst chess engine in Java written in less than 24 hours
+## a minimalistic chess engine in Java written in less than 24 hours

 What is implemented: